SaeedTaghavi/CS/docs/Chap03.md

 Even system calls are made by messages.
 When a task is created, two special mailboxes

-- the Kernel mailbox and
+- kernel mailbox
-- the Notify mailbox
+- notify mailbox

 are also created.